argentlabs/web3.swift/README.md

 There's some features that have yet to be fully implemented!
 Not every RPC method is currently supported, and here's some other suggestions we would like to see in the future:

-- ABI encoding support for tuples
+- ABI encoding support for tuples and arrays
 - Batch support for JSONRPC interface
 - Use a Hex struct for values to be more explicit in expected types
 - Use [Truffle](https://github.com/trufflesuite/ganache-cli) for running tests
-- Add support for Carthage and Swift Package Manager
+- Add support for Swift Package Manager
 - Bloom Filter support
-- ERC20 token support
+- Full ERC20 token support of totalSupply, allowance, transfer, approve, transferFrom, and Transfer/Approval events

 ## Contributors